 Field Course Requirements.
-During the fourth and fifth semester, students continue their course work.
+During the third and fourth semester, students continue their course work.
 At minimum, students will be required to complete course work in four field courses.
-The designation "major field" indicates a chosen field in which students must satisfy a field paper requirement.
+They will take two of their field courses in the second module of the second and the remaining two field courses in the Sping term of the second year.